Dambo: Dambo soils

-A 1998 report of the Food and Agriculture Organization distinguishes between 'hydromorphic/phreatic' dambos (associated with headwaters) and 'fluvial' dambos (associated with rivers), and also referred to five geomorphological types in Zambia's Luapula Province: upland, valley, hanging, sand dune and pan dambos.
+Across much of Central Africa, dambos are bordered by higher ground with well-drained red soils, typically covered by miombo woodland.
+The soil colour comes from insoluble iron oxides, such as hematite (ferric oxide), formed in well-drained, oxygen-rich conditions.
+In the seasonally waterlogged dambo soils, oxygen is depleted and the ferric iron (Fe^{3+}) is reduced to the more soluble grey ferrous (Fe^{2+}) form, which leaches out, and the other minerals remaining (quartz sand, kaolinite clay, and silica) are pale or grey.
+The dambo soils tend to be more acidic but this results from other complex processes such as organic matter accumulation and slow decomposition.

 Hydrology

 Dambos are fed by rainfall which drains out slowly to feed streams and are therefore a vital part of the water cycle.
 As well as being complex ecosystems, they also play a role in the biodiversity of the region.

 There is a popular idea that dambos act like sponges to soak up the wet season rain which they release slowly into rivers during the dry season thus ensuring a year-round flow, but this is opposed by some research which suggests that in the middle to late dry season the water is actually released from aquifers.
 Springs are seen in some dambos.
 Thus it may take a long time—perhaps several years—for water from a heavy rainy season to percolate through hills and emerge in a dambo, creating lagoons there or a flow in downstream rivers which cannot be explained by the previous year's rainfall.
 Dambos may be involved, for instance, in explaining puzzling variations in water level or flow in Lake Mweru Wantipa and Lake Chila in Mbala.